 History of Rajaji National Park

-Spread across 800+ Sq Km, it is a fairly large park that surrounds the holy cities of Haridwar and Rishikesh and spreads into the districts of Saharanpur, Paudi Garhwal, and Dehradun.
+Spread across 800+ sq KM, it is a fairly large park that surrounds the holy cities of Haridwar and Rishikesh and spreads into the districts of Saharanpur, Paudi Garhwal, and Dehradun.
 You can well imagine that before the cities grew into what they are today, most of this area would have been jungles.
-Even today, when it is so close to the crowded cities, it still maintains its bio-diversity.
+Even today, when it is so close to crowded cities, it still maintains its bio-diversity.
 You can see various animals and a number of birds.

 Technically, there used to be 3 wildlife sanctuaries – Chilla Wildlife Sanctuary established in 1977, Moticur Wildlife Sanctuary established in 1964 and Rajaji Wildlife Sanctuary established in 1948.
 In 1983, they were all combined to form Rajaji National Park, and in 2015 it received the status of a Tiger Reserve.
 It is named after Sri C Rajagopalachari – the first Governor General of free India.

-However, the National park is best known for is its elephants.
-I had always heard of herds elephants that you can meet while driving through the forest.
-In fact, this is the North Western end of Elephant corridor in India.
+However, the National park is best known for its elephants.
+I had always heard of a herd of elephants that you can meet while driving through the forest.
+In fact, this is the North Western end of the Elephant corridor in India.
 If you further North or West from here, you would not find wild elephants.

 Chilla Reserve